AI4Bharat/setu-translate/README.md

 - [Translate](./stages/tlt_pipelines/translate_joblib.py) The translation stage utilizes [IndicTrans2](https://huggingface.co/ai4bharat/indictrans2-en-indic-dist-200M) translation model to translate the English sentences to the corresponding target Indic languages.
 We provide support to run translation either on [local](./stages/tlt_pipelines/translate_joblib.py) or [TPU](./stages/tpu/translate_tpu_pmap.py) cluster for larger datasets.

+- [Decode](./stages/decode.py) The decode stages process the model output data and replaces the translated ids into their corresponding Indic Text and provides us with the translated text.

+- [Replace](./stages/replace.py) During this stage, the translated words are appropriately replaced with the original text positions to maintain document structure.
+This depends on the output of the templating stage.

 ## Quickstart

 1. Clone repository